KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/grain_and_noise/dust.rst

 Dust
 ====

 This effect/filter makes random dust particles appear across the image source.
 This gives the video an old film look.
-See also the :ref:`effects-oldfilm` and :ref:`scratchlines` effects.
+See also the :ref:`effects-oldfilm` and :ref:`effects-scratchlines` effects.

 The effect has keyframes.